-We are now in the position to compare the revised Paulson Plan with some alternatives.
-The first one we analyze is the original Paulson plan, with no overpayment.
-The idea of this plan was to substitute risky assets of dubious value with assets of certain value (cash) on the banks' balance sheet.
+We are now in the position to compare the Revised Paulson Plan with some alternatives.
+The first one we analyze is the original Paulson Plan, with no overpayment.
+The idea of this plan was to substitute risky assets of dubious value with assets of certain value (cash) on the banks' balance sheets.
 Even if these transactions occurred at market prices, this plan would have reduced the riskiness of banks' underlying assets and in so doing reduced their risk of default.

-By using the model described above, we calculate that it would have been necessary to purchase \$3.1trillion of banks' assets to achieve the same adjusted drop in CDS rates achieved by the revised Paulson plan (see Table 13A).
+By using the model described above, we calculate that it would have been necessary to purchase \$3.1 trillion of banks' assets to achieve the same adjusted drop in CDS rates achieved by the Revised Paulson Plan (see Table 13, Panel A).
 If we want to achieve the same unadjusted drop, we would need \$4.6 trillion.
 This is clearly a theoretical exercise since purchases of this entity would certainly alter market prices.
-Nevertheless, it gives a sense of the order of magnitude of the intervention required to achieve the stated goal only with asset purchase.
+Nevertheless, it gives a sense of the order of magnitude of the intervention required to achieve the stated goal only with asset purchases.
 The magnitudes involved suggest that even if it were possible not to overpay for the assets, it would have been unfeasible to reach the objective with the money requested under TARP.

 Since by definition these transactions are done at the fair value, the expected cost of this strategy is zero.
 Nevertheless, it subjects taxpayers to an enormous risk.
-For this reason, we compute the value at risk.
-In Panel A the 5% value at risk for this alternative is \$127bn, while the corresponding figure in Panel B is \$203 billion.
-The main benefit of this approach is that it does not require any government ownership of banks.
+In Panel A Table 13, the 5% statistical value at risk for this alternative is \$123 bn, while the corresponding figure for the economic value at risk is \$373 bn.
+This clearly shows the risk implicit in this strategy.
+The situation is even worse when we target the raw reduction in CDS rates (Panel B): the statistical value at risk is \$197 bn, while the economic one \$568 bn!
+The only advantage of this approach is that it does not require any government ownership of banks.